awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-symfony-tutorial.md

 1. When the deployment completes, choose the site URL to open your website in a new tab\.

 **Note**
-To optimize the source bundle further, initialize a Git repository and use the `git archive` command to create the source bundle\.
+To optimize the source bundle further, initialize a Git repository and use the [`git archive` command](applications-sourcebundle.md#using-features.deployment.source.git) to create the source bundle\.
 The default Symfony project includes a `.gitignore` file that tells Git to exclude the `vendor` folder and other files that are not required for deployment\.

 ## Configure Composer Settings<a name="php-symfony-tutorial-configure"></a>

-When the deployment process completes, click the URL to open your Symfony application in the browser:
+When the deployment completes, click the URL to open your Symfony application in the browser:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/php-symfony-403.png)